schuerik/uberdot/docs/sphinx/source/developers/index.rst

 ==============

-This section collects all information for developers or people that want to contribute to Dotmanager or just want to dig deeper into how Dotmanager works.
+This section collects all information for developers or people that want to contribute to uberdot or just want to dig deeper into how uberdot works.
-You can find a detailed contribution guide and help on how to write tests and documentation for Dotmanager.
-Furthermore you can find a full reference manual for all classes, functions and properties of Dotmanager.
+You can find a detailed contribution guide and help on how to write tests and documentation for uberdot.
+Furthermore you can find a full reference manual for all classes, functions and properties of uberdot.

 .. toctree::
    :maxdepth: 1